Cantera/cantera-website/pages/science/species.rst

 Thermodynamic Properties
 ------------------------

-The phase models discussed in the last chapter implement specific models for the thermodynamic properties appropriate for the type of phase or interface they represent.
+The phase models discussed in the `Phases section </science/phases.html>`__ implement specific models for the thermodynamic properties appropriate for the type of phase or interface they represent.
 Although each one may use different expressions to compute the properties, they all require thermodynamic property information for the individual species.
 For the phase types implemented at present, the properties needed are:

 1. the molar heat capacity at constant pressure :math:`\hat{c}^0_p(T)` for a range of temperatures and a reference pressure :math:`P_0`;